chef/supermarket/docs/CONFIGURING.md

 * `tools`, Enables the ability to add and view Chef tools and plugins.
 * `join_ccla`, Enables the ability for users to join CCLAs that they don't be long to.
 * `no_crawl`, Adds noindex, nofollow meta tags so search engines won't crawl Supermarket.
+* `fieri`, Enables the ability for Cookbook Versions to be evaluated by Fieri when uploaded